-Rights are granted to the student to challenge education records on the basis of clerical error or for a violation of privacy.
+- 1. That a student's educational record not be disclosed to persons who do not meet the strict definition of a school official who has a legitimate educational interest in the records (or others explicitly granted access under the law), and - 2.
+That their "educational record be made available within 45 days for inspection and review - 3.
+That the student has the right to challenge education records on the basis of clerical error or for a violation of privacy.
 If the student believes that the education record is inaccurate, misleading, or in violation of his or her privacy rights, the student may ask that the record be changed.
 If the request for a change is denied, the student has a right to a hearing on the issue.
-Grades are not applicable under FERPA.
+Grades are not applicable to the above under FERPA.